mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 To avoid this, the capacitors can be discharged.
-For every combat round the black globe generator is switched off, the capacitors discharge an amount of damage equal to 1% of the ship’s total tonnage multiplied by 10% of the tonnage of the ship’s power plant.
+For every combat round the black globe generator is switched off, the capacitors discharge an amount of damage equal to 1% of the ship's total tonnage multiplied by 10% of the tonnage of the ship's power plant.

 FLICKERING GENERATORS